 Last week, Save the Redwoods League held an annual thank you event for our Redwood Leadership Circle and Redwood Legacy Circle members.
 Hosted by the California Academy of Sciences, this year’s event explored Forest Canopies of the World with two pioneers at the forefront of canopy research in the world’s tallest and most biodiverse forests.
-Dr. Emily Burns, the League’s Director of Science and an expert in the physiological influence of climate change on coast redwood forests, interviewed Dr. Margaret D. Lowman, the Director of Global Initiatives at Cal Academy, who has pioneered treetop exploration for over 30 years.
+Dr. Emily Burns, the League’s former Director of Science and an expert in the physiological influence of climate change on coast redwood forests, interviewed Dr. Margaret D. Lowman, the Director of Global Initiatives at Cal Academy, who has pioneered treetop exploration for over 30 years.

 The passion that Emily and “Canopy Meg” share for science was palpable in the room as they discussed the plant and animal life that abounds in the canopy.
 To explore this previously inaccessible world, “Canopy Meg” has designed hot-air balloons and canopy walkways that now give forest lovers around the world the opportunity to experience the forest from the tops of the trees.